Skip to main content

 Overview

 AiKA supports integration with third-party MCP (Model Context Protocol) servers to extend its capabilities beyond built-in Portal Actions.
-These servers can be added to your software catalog and then manually enabled for use with AiKA.
+These servers can be added to your Software Catalog and then manually enabled for use with AiKA.

 Security and Operational Risks